SS-YYC/Termyx/CONTRIBUTING.md

 ## Threading

-Tools that run background processes (stopwatch, system stats) use Python's `threading` module.
+Tools that run background processes (stopwatch, system monitor) use Python's `threading` module.
 Key things to keep in mind:

 - Always use `daemon=True` when creating threads so they don't block the app from exiting
 - Use a global `running` or `monitor_running` flag to control the thread loop